jmid/pbt-frameworks/README.md

  - **Shrinking** denotes whether the framework has built-in support for reducing counterexamples.
  - **Integrated shrinking** denotes whether shrinkers "come for free" as part of the generators.
  - **State machine** denotes whether the framework has a state-machine library for model-based testing.
  - **Parallel state machine** denotes whether the framework supports parallel state-machine testing for race conditons, etc.
+   <sup>1</sup> The framework support asynchronous state machine testing, which can find race conditions (although it is strictly speaking not using parallel testing).